eclipse-californium/californium/demo-apps/cf-s3-proxy-server/README.md

 (Replace the `<bucket-name>` by your bucket's name.)

 If you want to use a [logo](./docs/coap.svg), copy that as well to the S3 bucket.
-This file we be loaded authorized by the javascrip app and doesn't require public read access.
+This file we be loaded authorized by the javascript app and doesn't require public read access.

 ## HTTP forwarding